Murder of Cynthia Okogosu: Investigations

 All this time, unaware of Cynthia's murder, her family and friends were praying for her safe return.
-Meanwhile, Cynthia's mother, Mrs. Osokogu, tried calling Cynthia's cell phone for five days but her phone was switched off.
+Meanwhile, Cynthia's mother, Osokogu, tried calling Cynthia's cell phone for five days but her phone was switched off.
 On the seventh day, she recalled that one of the men picked her call and told her that Cynthia was sick.
 Not too long afterwards, they implied that Cynthia had been kidnapped and asked her mother for 20 million Naira ransom.
 Cynthia's mum asked them if they killed her daughter and they said no, she was just sick and couldn't come to the phone.
 The phone call was traced to Festac.
 There, her missing person's police report was submitted to the Area E Command in Festac.
 This enabled her family to trace her body to the morgue and also led them to the hotel.

 The police in Lagos delayed the release Cynthia's body to her parents for burial because they had intended to carry out an autopsy on the body at the Ikeja General Hospital morgue.
 Police Commissioner Umaru Manko revealed that the pathologist was still working on the autopsy which was ongoing at the time she was identified.
 Eventually, her body was released for burial and she was laid to rest in her hometown.
 A ceremonial burial was performed at the family residence in Boji-Boji Owa, Ika North Local Government Area of Delta State after a requiem mass.
-The Governor of Delta State, Mr. Emmanuel Uduaghan condoled with the Osokogu family and called on the police to conclude investigation quickly and bring the culprits to book.
+The Governor of Delta State, Emmanuel Uduaghan condoled with the Osokogu family and called on the police to conclude investigation quickly and bring the culprits to book.
 After Cynthia's murder and investigations progressed through cell phone records and CCTV footages, the police arrested the suspects.